Whimsy Stick

 What this looks like in practice

 The owners who get the fastest results are not the ones with perfect timing.
-By contrast, they are the ones who ran the flirt pole session before the guests arrived.
-So the dog walked to the door with a drained drive tank and the sit held on the first try.
-In short, same dog.
+They are the ones who ran the flirt pole session before the guests arrived.
+The dog walked to the door with a drained drive tank and the sit held on the first try.
+Same dog.
 Same guests.
 The only variable was what happened 25 minutes earlier.

 From the training files